DinisMachado87/ondego_react/README.md

 To resolve this issue, I updated the component to check for null values and set them to empty strings instead.
 This ensured that the form fields always had a defined value, preventing the error from occurring.

+### Debugging the ProfileDetailPage Button conditional rendering

+### Substitution of useEffect by useMemo in the profile detail page

+Alerted by the React DevTools Profiler that the ProfileDetailPage component was rendering too often, I decided to investigate the issue.
+I realized that the component was re-rendering every time the user's profile was updated, even if the profile details hadn't changed.
+This was due to the useEffect hook that was fetching the user's profile data every time the component was rendered.

+To resolve this issue, I researched and found that I could use the useMemo hook to memoize the user's profile data.
+Memoization is a programming technique used to optimize expensive function calls by caching the results of these calls based on their input parameters.
+When a memoized function is called with the same parameters as a previous call, it returns the cached result instead of recalculating it.
+This can help reduce unnecessary re-renders in React components by preventing the component from re-rendering when the input data hasn't changed.

+I updated the ProfileDetailPage component to use the useMemo hook to memoize the user's profile data.
+This ensured that the profile data was only fetched when it changed, preventing unnecessary re-renders of the component.
+This optimization helped improve the performance of the ProfileDetailPage component and reduced the number of re-renders in the application.

 ## Contributors

 Dinis Machado